Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 And yeah, these are some pretty serious charges.

-So and we'll go back to this indictment here later on in this broadcast.
+So, and we'll go back to this indictment here later on in this broadcast.

-But for today's broadcast, I'm going to go ahead and give you guys a general overview of what Rico is so that you guys are familiar with today's podcast.
+But for today's broadcast, I'm going to go ahead and give you guys a general overview of what RICO is so that you guys are familiar with today's podcast.

-So so what is Rico?
+So what is RICO?

-Georgia law on Rico.
+Georgia law on RICO.

-So just so you all understand.
+So just so y'all understand, right?

 And let me just minimize the screen real fast.